SelinaHach/Credit-Risk-EDA/README.md

 - The model uses `'auc'` as the evaluation metric.
 - Feature selection is manual based on domain knowledge—can be enhanced with correlation or mutual information.

----

-## 📬 Contact

-For questions, reach out to the project author or open an issue.